Piranik/DevicePresence/README.md

 Device Presence
 ===============
-This app scans the network (using Nmap) every x seconds and stores every available device in a database.
-The devices are recognized by their MAC address.
+This app scans the network every x minutes and records every available device by it's MAC address.

-The MAC address is looked up in a free database to retrieve the vendor.
+This information is stored in a database and plotted on a timeline.

+This is especially interesting for mobile devices, it shows you when the devices was online, thus within the WiFi range.
+Devices are recognized by their MAC address, so even if you use a DHCP server with short lease times, it always knows which IP belongs to the device.

+Scanning is done by Nmap.
+Nmap knows the vendor of most MAC addresses, but the app is connected to the MACVendorLookup API with a more up to date vendor database.
-This makes it easy to see what kind of device it is.
+This way it’s easy to know what kind of device it is.

 [![Build Status](https://travis-ci.org/TrafeX/DevicePresence.png?branch=master)](https://travis-ci.org/TrafeX/DevicePresence)